Data structure for node connectivity and cut queries: Introduction

-The query {\cut} requires $\Theta(k)$ time just to write an $st$-cut.
-However, by slightly relaxing the definition, we allow the data structure to include a list of cuts, and to return just a pointer to an $st$-cut of size $\leq k$ in the list.
+The cut queries {\cut} and {\mcut} require $\Theta(k)$ time just to write an $st$-cut.
+It is therefore makes sense to allow the data structure to include a list of cuts, and to return just a pointer to an $st$-cut in the list.
 How short can this list be?
 By choosing a minimum $st$-cut for each pair $\{s,t\}$, one gets a list of $n(n-1)/2$ cuts.
-This gives a trivial data structure, that answers both queries in $O(1)$ time, but requires $\Theta(kn^2)$ space.
+This gives a trivial data structure, that answers queries in $O(1)$ time, but has $n(n-1)/2$ cuts -- just store the pairwise connectivities in an $n \times n$ matrix, with relevan pointers to cuts.
 For edge connectivity, the Gomory-Hu Cut-Tree \cite{GH} shows that there exists such a list of $n-1$ cuts that form a laminar family.
 However, no similar result is known for the node connectivity case considered here.